 Covid-19: One more death and 174 further cases confirmed in State

-Minister says ‘much harsher’ measures would be needed if midlands restrictions not imposed
+Of new infections, 118 are linked to Kildare, Laois and Offaly, says acting medical chief

-Over the past 14 days, more than 280 cases of Covid-19 have emerged in Kildare, Laois and Offaly.
+Over the past 14 days, several hundred cases of Covid-19 have emerged in Kildare, Laois and Offaly.
+File photograph: The Irish Times

+Acting chief medical officer Ronan Glynn said the sharp increase in coronavirus cases reported on Saturday was not unexpected and that significant numbers of infections are likely to be identified over the coming days.

-The Health Protection Surveillance Centre has today been informed that one patient diagnosed with Covid-19 in Ireland has died.
+He was speaking after the Health Protection Surveillance Centre was this evening informed of 174 new cases and one more death due to Covid-19 in Ireland.

-There has now been a total of 1,772 Covid-19 related deaths in Ireland.
+This brings to 1,773 the total number of Covid-19 related deaths in Ireland.
+The number of confirmed cases now stands at 26,644.

-As of midnight Friday 7th August, the HPSC has been notified of 174 confirmed cases of Covid-19.
-There is now a total of 26,644 confirmed cases of Covid-19 in Ireland.
+The figure for new cases reported today is the highest one-day total since the middle of May and up from the 98 reported on Friday

+Mr Glynn said 118 of the new cases are linked to the three counties – Kildare, Laois and Offaly – where restrictions on movement were reintroduced at midnight following a virus surge there.

 “This isn’t a lockdown.
 All that is really happening here is that the people in the three counties are being asked for non-work related travel to just stay in the three counties and to minimise the number of people gathering together,” he told RTÉ Radio One on Saturday.